AhmedAbouelkher/cloud-storage/docs/direct_access.md

 - Must be url encoded.
 - Must start with `s3://` and end with the object name *with extension*.

-## Policy
+## Policy [TO BE DONE]
 Represents a very simple contract to handle external requests to the required resource object.
-We are using it instead of generating `ObjectSharingSession` for each object in the required directory/resource.
+We are using it instead of generating `ObjectSharingSession` for each object in the requested directory/resource.

 ### Policy Model
 - Tag `string` [*indexed*, *unique*, *uuid v4*]